Money-Mate-SWE/MoneyMate/README.md

 # MoneyMate

-# How to Run this locally
+# How to Run this locally in the machine

 ## Run Front-End
 Type this in your terminal: